 Muriatic Acid: Alternative to Sodium Bisulfate?

-But is it a good alternative to sodium bisulfate?
+But is it an excellent alternative to sodium bisulfate?
 Which is the better choice?

 Both chemicals can get the job done, but one is a bit safer to handle than the other.
 You see, muriatic acid is dangerous.
 It can very easily burn the skin and the surface of your pool.
 It should never be handled without proper eyewear, mask, and gloves.
 In addition, this acid comes in liquid form, making it even easier to spill or splash on accident while leaving burns on anything it comes in contact with.